 Devices in a data center

-|Choose a test environment and a test matrix||Using a test environment of your choice (the Firebase console, Android Studio, or the gcloud command line interface), define a test matrix by selecting a set of devices, API levels, locales, and screen orientations.|
+|Choose test devices and a test matrix||Using one of our integrated tools, define your test matrix by selecting a set of devices, OS versions, locales, and screen orientations.|

-|Run your tests and review test results||Depending on the size of your test matrix, it may take several minutes for Test Lab to complete your test run.
-After your test run is complete, you can review test results in the Firebase console.|
+|Run your test and review test results||Run your test using our available tools.
+Depending on the size of your test matrix, it can take several minutes for Test Lab to run your tests.
+After your tests finish, you can see the results in the Firebase console.|